Apiyo120/Python/README.md

 Python Projects

-1. Factorial Calculator: Write a program that calculates the factorial of a given number using recursion.
+1. Factorial Calculator: a program that calculates the factorial of a given number using recursion.
 The factorial of a number is the product of all positive integers less than or equal to that number.

 2. Fibonacci Sequence: Implement a program that generates the Fibonacci sequence up to a specified number of terms using recursion.
 The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones.